Cyber security firm Integrity360 to increase workforce

 Integrity360 is already drawing up a list of targets for acquisition, with the first expected to take place in the next three months.

-The company is planning for “drastic growth”, with a combination of acquisitions and new services, including next generation managed detection and response (MDR) services.
+The company is planning for “drastic growth”, with a combination of acquisitions and new services, including next-generation managed detection and response services.

 The global head office will be in Ireland, where Integrity360 already has its security operations centre employing 65 people.
 Mr Goulding said that would double in the next 12 to 24 months, with the overall staff of 200 growing to 500 in the next two to three years.